 Why don't we test chemical composition for environmental claims, or anything else?

-Sending detergent samples to an external laboratory for chemical analysis is prohibitively expensive, and CHOICE does not have a chemical lab onsite.
+Testing detergent samples for chemical analysis is prohibitively expensive, and CHOICE does not have a chemical lab onsite.
 We test criteria based on a balance of budget and performance, and most members tell us they're more interested in how a dishwashing liquid performs rather than what it is composed of.
 However, if enough members ask us for detailed chemical analysis we'll forgo another test so we can bring that to you.

 The overall score is made up of: